A Breast Lift With Implants (Masto-Augmentation)

 A specialist plastic surgeon can also perform adjustments to the nipples during surgery.
-This can involve resizing or recontouring the nipples, and even relocating them to a more natural position on the breast.
+This can involve resizing or recontouring the nipples, and relocating them to a more natural position on the breast.

 What is breast ptosis?
-It basically describes the natural consequence of aging where the breasts and/or nipples gradually droop and sag.
+It basically describes the natural consequence of ageing where the breasts and/or nipples gradually droop and sag.
 The rate at which a woman’s breasts droop and the degree of ptosis depends on a number of factors.
 These include:

 - Skin heredity

 - Number of pregnancies